mablhq/setup-mabl-cli/README.md

 should be stored as secrets.

 This action requires a version of node be installed as part of your workflow.
 See below for an example of how to install node.

+Note that this action and the mabl CLI are in BETA.
+Some interfaces may change without prior notice,

 ## Inputs